Key things to remember at Alert Level 1

 We've developed a new Rates Postponement Policy in response to the financial hardship being experienced by small business owners and residents during events including COVID-19.
 If you’re over-65 you can apply regardless of your financial situation.
 For the first time, small businesses can apply too.

-We recommend paying your rates online where possible as we will be discouraging cash exchanges.
+We strongly recommend paying your rates online where possible as we will be discouraging cash exchanges.